 - Dental floss

-The main reason oral hygiene is necessary is the fact that your mouth is home to billions of bacteria.
+We’re going to be real with you: your mouth is home to billions of bacteria.
 This might sound gross, but for the most part, these organisms are not harmful.
-In fact, most play an important role in maintaining a healthy mouth and they aid in digestion.
-However, they need to be kept in check, or they become the root cause of tooth decay, gum disease, bad breath, and more.
+In fact, many play an important role in maintaining a healthy mouth and aiding in digestion.

-- Brush your teeth at least twice a day, for at least two minutes each time.
+- Brush your teeth at least twice a day for at least two minutes each time.
 Use a soft toothbrush and make sure you gently brush along your gum line, as well as behind your teeth.

-- Floss your teeth at least once a day, or whenever you notice food stuck between your teeth, use floss and skip the toothpicks if possible: they can cause injury or even receding gums.
+- Floss your teeth at least once a day.
+And if you notice food stuck between your teeth, use floss and skip the toothpicks if possible: they can cause injury or even receding gums.

-- Rinse your mouth at least once with an antibacterial mouthwash.
+- Rinse your mouth at least once a day with an antibacterial mouthwash.
 Many people choose to do this at night as part of their evening routine.

-With your daily program well established, the remainder of your new and improved oral health habit involves your calendar.
+With your daily program well established, it’s time to look at the bigger picture of your oral health goals.

 What you need: